Mazda CX-8: Overview

 First unveiled on 14 September 2017 in Japan, the CX-8 is the only three-row SUV offered in the country, and became the only three-row vehicle offered by the company following the discontinuation of Mazda minivans such as the Biante and Premacy.

 While bearing resemblance to the second generation CX-9, and sharing the same outer tail lights, the CX-8 is 17 cm shorter in length and 13 cm narrower in width to conform to Japanese conditions.
 Within a few weeks after its introduction in Japan, Mazda dealers received over 12,000 orders from consumers in Japan.

 Initially announced as a Japan-exclusive model, Mazda introduced the vehicle in Australia in July 2018 and positioning it below the slightly larger CX-9.
 Unlike the CX-9, the CX-8 is available with a diesel engine option.
 It is also assembled and marketed in Malaysia since late 2019, also for exports to several Southeast Asian countries.

 Offered with three-row seating, it is available in a seven-seater configuration with second row bench seat, and a six-seater configuration where the second row consists of captain seats with a center console as an armrest, storage and includes cup holders.
 With the third row seats in place, the CX-8 offers 209 litres of luggage space.

 The CX-8 was initially offered only with a 2.2 L Skyactiv-D diesel engine, but a choice of two I4 petrol engines was added in 2018: a 2.5 L Skyactiv-G (PY-VPS) from the CX-5 and a turbocharged version of the same engine from the CX-9.

 In October 2023, Mazda announced Japanese production of the CX-8 would end at the end of the year.
 It will be discontinued in Japan, Australia and New Zealand once stock is depleted.
-The Mazda CX-80, set to be revealed in 2024, will serve as its direct replacement.
+The Mazda CX-80, set to be debuted in 2024, will serve as its direct replacement.
 Production of the CX-8 in Malaysia is unaffected, and will continue until at least 2026.